 - No Action - with reason.

-The final Council recommendations are printed and available the day before the Assembly of Delegates.
+The final Council recommendations are available and posted on the CFP website the evening before the Assembly of Delegates.

 4. ASSEMBLY OF DELEGATE VOTE